Many hands make light work

-- Bill reninds us of a key design concept.
+- Bill reminds us of a key design concept.

-Some exuberant children celebrating after their permaculture workshop with Ramadhan Mutebi, permaculture trainer in Busia Uganda.
+Some exuberant children celebrating after their permaculture workshop with Ramadhan Mutebi, permaculture trainer in Busia, Uganda.
 Making everyone feel like they are a part of a bigger whole is the doorway to collaboration and co-operation on a much bigger scale.
-Thee is a strong sense of community in majority world countries but it is being rapidly eroded by consumerist ideas, i celebrate and value the work of pioneers like Rama.
-Since completed his PDC in 2017 he has worked tirelessly to extend his personal enthusiasm into his community.
+There is a strong sense of community in majority world countries but it is being rapidly eroded by consumerist ideas.
+I celebrate and value the work of pioneers like Rama.
+Since completing his PDC in 2017 he has worked tirelessly to extend his personal enthusiasm into his community.

 Music from Luanda Angola, contemporary African music: Afrozila

 Bill underlines how an integrated multi functional approach to design is how to build functionally resilient systems.